 Engineers need to be problem solvers with plenty of creativity and imagination.
-There's never been a better time for future engineers to develop these skills — and have a blast doing it — with Sylvan's Engineering courses in Indiana.
+With Sylvan's Engineering courses in Indiana, there's never been a better time for budding engineers to enhance these skills — and have a blast doing it!
 Kids love to figure out how toys, gadgets and other devices work, so our sessions are built around real-life mechanical and architectural challenges.
-Every week, students buddy up with friends to build structures, test them, and rebuild them better, learning vital STEM concepts (science, technology, engineering and math) as part of the process.
-After all, there's no reason why learning can't be fun and engaging!
+Your child will team up with a buddy to build, test and optimize various objects and structures every week, mastering critical 21st century STEM concepts (science, technology, engineering and math) along the way.
+After all, learning doesn't feel like a frustration when it's a lot of fun at the same time!

-There's no better way to learn engineering concepts than by applying them to real-life challenges.
-Using LEGO® and K'NEX®, our students conceive and build new machines and structures every week.
+Getting hands-on with real-world engineering challenges is the best way to master the fundamentals.
+That's why our students design and build LEGO® machines and K'NEX® structures each and every week.
 And the building part is only the start: students learn how to test their creations, entering them in friendly contests against competing teams and implementing the new design principles they've mastered.
-In other words, the budding mechanic, engineer or architect in your life will always be fully supported, motivated and engaged at Sylvan — so don't be surprised when your son or daughter can't stop talking about bridges, race cars and other exciting hands-on projects!
+In other words, the future mechanic, architect or engineer in your life is sure to be engaged and excited at Sylvan — just don't be surprised if dinner conversation is dominated by bridges, race cars and other hands-on projects!

-Let's get creative!
-Our Engineering courses in Indiana feature:
+Our fun, creative Engineering courses in Indiana feature:

 - Handy projects: We know all about app-based learning, but this is all about learning by doing.

 - STEM concepts: You can never be too young to start learning vital 21st century competencies.

 - Collaboration: Students partner up to take on challenges and develop stronger interpersonal skills.

 - Frequent updates: After each session we'll contact you via email with photos, summaries and a brief look ahead to the next project.